BatuAyd/cheshire/README.md

 The liquid voting system allows users to:

 - **Vote Directly**: Cast votes on proposals they understand or care about
-- **Delegate Power**: Assign voting power to trusted experts in specific areas
+- **Delegate Power**: Assign voting power to trusted users in specific areas
 - **Chain Resolution**: Automatic delegation chain following with cycle detection
 - **Weighted Counting**: Final vote tallies respect delegation chains and voting power